 Like the majority of travellers, I had originally decided not to go to Venezuela, and resigned myself to the fact that I would not be able to see the world’s highest waterfall, or discover the ‘Lost World’ of Arthur Conan Doyle.
 However, on a chilly December day in Peru, when I was facing the prospect of spending Christmas Day alone, a Venezuelan friend of mine gave me an offer I couldn’t refuse.
 Gaby, who I met while living in Barcelona, wrote me a message to say she was coming home to Venezuela for Christmas, and that I was invited.
 I was hesitant, and definitely nervous, with stories of wanton violence and police corruption I still wasn’t sure it was worth the risk.
 Even Gaby herself had told me that travel to Venezuela wasn’t safe without her – but the offer of a family Christmas, a personal guide, and the chance to see Gaby and some of Venezuela was just too hard to resist!

 However, even after my visit it is hard for me to recommend going to Venezuela, especially now as the problems are only getting worse.
 I was lucky to have my friend and her family there to welcome me.
-Before leaving for South America I had been urged by several Venezuelans I know to avoid going, and even Gaby had told me not to go, unless she was there to help me.
+Before leaving for South America I had been urged by several Venezuelans I know to avoid backpacking in Venezuela, and even Gaby had told me not to go, unless she was there to help me.
 I loved my adventure backpacking Venezuela, but at times felt nervous, scared, frustrated and angry at the situation there, and seeing how it is affecting the people.
 Is Venezuela safe for tourists?
 Is it safe for Venezuelans?!

 Venezuela in Crisis